- About Us

 Ranch headquarters are situated in Redstone, British Columbia.

-All owned ranchland is certified organic and only organic ranching and organic farming practices are applied.
+All owned ranchland is organic and only organic ranching and organic farming practices are applied.
 Animals are handled low stress to ensure docility and safety to handlers and livestock.
 We switched from labour-and-feed intensive calving in March-April on ranchland, to unassisted calving in May to June on our vast ranges.
 Cows can properly get ready to give birth by finding a suitable, protected spot and can do this at their ease.
 They have successfully been giving birth long before men started to meddle with assisting in confined spaces and administering all kinds of pharmaceutical aids.

 May to June, when the sun starts warming the earth, when green grass is sprouting is when deer and moose give birth.
 It is the time when they have tremendous nutritional needs to be able to convert the female body into breeding mode and to nourish a growing and very demanding calf.

 And all of this wonder is given to us.
 The following was on the Calgary Stampede Dollar and impressed me so much, almost forty years ago:

 “As long as the sun shines, the grass grows and the rivers flow.”